 I probe issues and confirm understandings to ensure that the participants and I have a full understanding of the issues and agreements.

 Responsible Detail Person

-I manage and keep track of all necessary information, write up the parties’ agreement, and may assist the parties to implement their agreement.
+I manage and keep track of all necessary information, write up the parties’ agreement, and may assist the parties to implement it.

-- Mediation is not a trial nor an arbitration.
+7. Mediation is neither a trial, nor an Arbitration.

-- You know what you have agreed to in mediation instead of gambling with what the judge or jury may decide if you go to court.
+9. You know what you have agreed to in mediation, instead of gambling with what the judge or jury may decide, if you go to court.